We may earn income from links in this post. Please read this Disclosure for details.

 These eateries also happen to be the best option if you’re on a budget and looking for cheap restaurants in Oranjestad, especially while shopping.

 During my two decades of exploring Aruba and writing about it for magazines like Aruba Nights and Fodor’s guidebooks, I’ve discovered lots of off-the beaten-path and untouristy places to eat on Aruba.

-Here’s my guide to the best Aruba restaurants in Oranjestad for local food when you’re on the go.
+Here’s my guide to the best restaurants in Oranjestad Aruba for local food!

 Here’s a video on how Aruba’s favourite national snack–pastechi–are made:

 Where do the locals eat in Aruba?
-Local food on Aruba is often tethered to the sea, and stews (stobas) and soup (sopi) are popular too.
+Aruban food is often tethered to the sea, and stews (stobas) and soups (sopi) are popular traditional dishes in Aruba.
 Sides of local dishes (cominda local) typically consist of funchi (a cornmeal polenta) rice and beans, maybe a green vegetable and a flat bread called pan bati.

 Once you’ve tried that combination, plain old ketchup will never do again!

 But Arubans have also embraced North American and European food as well, and Asian take-out is also big.
 So, you will typically find international specialties alongside authentic local choices.

 Hot sauce is de rigueur on just about everything, made from locally grown Madame Janette peppers and often mixed with papaya.
 You’ll also often find the delicious marinated onion dish Siboyo Tempera as a popular side.